benmarch/angular-ui-tour/README.md

 - `Tour#status` changed to `Tour#Status`
 - The following tour step options have been removed: `popupDelay`, `popupCloseDelay`, `animation`

+**Deprecated in 0.8.2 (will be removed in 1.0.0):**
+- `tourStep.trustedContent` is deprecated.
+If you created your own popup template, please use `bind-html-compile="tourStep.content"` instead.

 ## Getting Started
 *It is highly recommended that you use a package manager like NPM or Bower to install Angular UI Tour in order to ensure that its dependencies are installed correctly.*